AMR Compressor

 Can I trim an AMR file while compressing?

-Is AMR compatible with modern devices?
+Is AMR compatible with iPhones and desktop browsers?

 Rate AMR Compressor Tool